 Counterparty risk on account of exposure to state utility of Tamil Nadu - DIL remains exposed to counterparty credit risk on account of its exposure to the state utility of Tamil Nadu, which has a weak financial profile.
 However, following the implementation of LPS rules, the receivables have come down with regular payment of the ongoing bills post July 2022 and recovery of past dues through instalments.
-The sustainability of the improvement remains to be seen.
-On the other hand, ICRA draws comfort from the timely payments from NPCL and the railways.
+The outstanding debtors from TANGEDCO declined to Rs.
+176 crore on December 31, 2023 from Rs.
+221 crore as on March 31, 2023, while the overall outstanding receivables declined to Rs.
+267.4 crore as on December 31, 2023 from Rs.
+426.95 crore as on March 31, 2023.
+The sustainability of the improvement will remain a key monitorable.
+ICRA draws comfort from the timely payments from NPCL and the railways.